gefyrahq/gefyrahq.github.io/usecases/ubuntu-in-namespace.md

 ```bash
 root@6178770cd6b1:/#
 ```
-In order to call a http service from this Kubernetes namesapce a terminal application could be handy.
+In order to call a http service from this Kubernetes namespace a terminal application could be handy.
 The official Ubuntu Docker image does not provide on of my favorites out of the box, but it is easy to add it.

 ```bash